TheThingsIndustries/lorawan-stack-docs/doc/content/api/concepts/auth/_index.md

 {{< tabs/tab "CLI" >}}

-To create an API key for the gateway with the **Link as Gateway Server for traffic exchange, i.e. write uplink and read downlink** right:
+To create a user API key from the Command Line Interface, run the following command.

 ```bash
 API_KEY_NAME="User API Key"